 - a.
 Clear the area of the Bypass Door of any tools, hardware, or other obstructions. - b.
-Ensure that aircraft power is ON, and then depress Cockpit Switch / Indicator (See Appendix A or Appendix B Figures) to actuate the Actuator to close the bypass door.
+Ensure that aircraft power is ON, and then depress Cockpit Switch / Indicator (Appendix A, Figure 26 or Appendix B, Figure 26) to actuate the Actuator to close the bypass door. - c.

-- c.
 Perform Seal compression inspection per the Actuator / Bypass Door Adjustment procedures, paragraph 8.5.4.4. - d.
 Depress Cockpit Switch / Indicator to actuate the Actuator to open the bypass door (this fully extends the actuator rod).
 Verify the Bypass Door is open approximately 45 degrees.
-If Bypass Door opening is not approximately 45 degrees, contact AFS for disposition or replacement of the actuator. - e.
+If Bypass Door opening is not approximately 45 degrees, measure Actuator rod extension from centerline of one ball end to the other ball end.
+Measurement should be between 7.37 and 7.43 inches.
+If not, contact AFS for disposition or replace actuator. - e.
 Verify the word "BYPASS" illuminates on the Cockpit Switch / Indicator, and ensure aircraft power is OFF. - f.
 If conditions are not met refer to Troubleshooting guide, Table 5, and Adjustment procedures, paragraph 8.5.4.4.